james602152002/FloatingLabelEditText/common_md/README_EN.md

 ## English | [中文](https://github.com/james602152002/FloatingLabelEditText)

-A floating label edit text support .ttf to set your left and right icon.
+A floating label edit text you can customize your clear button by code or xml.

 ## Feature:

  - Set text size by code.
 (Include floating label, hint text, and error text)
  - Set color of hint, divider and error status by code.
- - Support set left drawable by ttf.
+ - Customize your clear button by code.
  - Support sliding text when error text length too long.
  - Ellipsize when floating label text length too long.
  - You can set floating label text by ForegroundColorSpan.